 Step aboard the historic restored seaworthy barge docked in Red Hook, Brooklyn and explore at Waterfront Barge Museum.
-The Lehigh Valley No. 9 is open to the public on Saturdays from 1-5pm year round and also on Thursdays from 4pm-8pm in warmer months.
+The Lehigh Valley No. 79 is open to the public on Saturdays from 1-5 p.m. year round and also on Thursdays from 4-8 p.m. in warmer months.
 Explore the vessel, see the Captain’s original living quarters, and a collection of tools used by longshoremen and stevedores.
 They also have a whirling ball machine, which is a fantastic permanent art installation that mesmerizes both kids and adults.

-Need an afternoon snack?
-Hit the Red Hook Ballfields
+Hit the Red Hook Ballfields for a Snack

 After a couple of hours spent wandering around Ikea, you may be in need of a pick-me-up.
 If so, head to the Red Hook Ballfields for an afternoon snack.
 From Ikea, head east on Halleck Street, turn right onto Columbia Street, and then turn right onto Bay Street.
 It's about a ten-minute walk.

-The Red Hook Ballfields have in the past few years become a famous spot for scoring fresh ceviche, hot chicken tamales, corn on the cob, pupusas, and a variety of other tempting South American treats.
+The Red Hook Ballfields are the home of the Red Hook Food Vendors and are a famous spot for scoring fresh ceviche, hot chicken tamales, corn on the cob, pupusas, and a variety of other tempting South American treats.
 Vendors sell their straight-off-the-grill street food from carts scattered around an outdoor baseball field.
 You can get fresh food from the carts from April to November

 Walk off those quesadillas while perusing the aisles of local indie bookstores.
 Pioneer Books located on Van Brunt Street has a collection of books on art, poetry, etc, and is apart of Pioneer Works, a "a center for research and experimentation in contemporary culture," with an exhibition space open to the public on Wednesday through Sunday, noon to 6 p.m.

 Afterward head down Van Brunt toward Union and make your way onto Columbia Street.
-Walk north until you see Freebird.
+Walk north until you see Freebird Books.
 This cozy gem of a used bookstore is a book lovers' dream come true.
-Owned by Brooklyn resident Peter Miller, Freebird offers ongoing literary events, a wide selection of reasonably priced books (both used and new), coffee, teas, wine, beer, snacks, and an outdoor patio.
+Owned by Brooklyn resident Peter Miller, Freebird offers ongoing literary events, a wide selection of reasonably priced books (both used and new), coffee, teas, wine, beer, snacks and an outdoor patio.

 Go south for a couple of blocks until you reach Alma.
 This is an area that is outside of Red Hook in Carroll Gardens West.
 However, it offers one of the best outdoor dining destinations in Brooklyn, Alma offers standard Mexican dishes like fajitas and enchiladas alongside delicious drinks and an extensive menu of house-infused tequilas.
 Sit on the restaurant's rooftop terrace, and you won't be sorry; the views of the Manhattan skyline are fantastic, especially once the sun goes down.